-Bette nodded quickly crossing the street to enter the small diner, while I shivered, vainly rubbing my arms to bring me some warmth, when the light around me dimmed slightly.
+Bette nodded raising her purse over her head as she crossed the street to enter the small diner.
+I shivered vainly rubbing my arms to bring me some warmth, cursing myself for not bringing a jacket.
+I glanced at my watch and then over at the diner, when the light around me dimmed slightly.

 "Are you lost, ma'am?"

-I glanced up from the wet pavement to discover Steve now standing beside me in civilian clothing and still every bit as handsome as he was in his Captain America uniform.
-"No, I'm just waiting for Bette."
+I glanced up to discover Steve now standing beside me in civilian clothing but still every bit as handsome as he was in his Captain America uniform.
+"Ah, no, I'm just waiting for Bette."

 "So are you from England then?"

-"What gave me away?"
-I savored the way I could make him blush, my red lips curving into a smile as I decided to put him out of his misery.
-"Actually I'm from a country called New Zealand."
+"What gave me away g-man?"
+I savored the way I could make him blush, my red lips curving into a smile before I decided to put him out of his misery.
+"Actually, I'm from a country called New Zealand."